Meta: Stop Shadow Banning Women's & Reproductive Health Information

 As a sisterhood centred on honest conversations around menstrual wellbeing, and a group of people that certainly aren’t afraid to shy away from taboo topics, whether that’s period masturbation or freebleeding, we find this extremely disconcerting.
-It’s hard enough finding a space to talk to about the bits of ourselves we don’t always want to chat to our loved ones about.
+It’s hard enough finding a space to talk about the parts of ourselves we don’t always want to chat to reveal.
 Censorship of these issues shuts down precious & more anonymous spaces to learn about our anatomy and health, but also unlearn stigmas we hold against our own bodies.

 What is Instagram shadowbanning & why are breasts, vulvas and vaginas being targeted?

 Instagram shadow banning is the censorship of accounts.
 Shadow banned accounts will see reduced organic reach and are often barred, it can be account wide or it can be specific to individual posts.